fgauna12/fgauna12.github.io/_posts/2020-01-28-wip-the-silent-killer.md

 Deploying early and often to production is one way to *control wip*.
 By deploying often, we're increasing the flow and reducing wip with the great side-effect of getting rid of some problems.
 When we deploy often, we can afford very simple branching strategies and work management.

 There's also less waste.
 Have you ever tried to fix a bug for code that you wrote a couple of months ago and you don't remember the decisions you made?
 What about fixing a bug for code you wrote yesterday?
 Wasn't it much more fresh in your mind?
 Did you waste less time?

+If you haven't already, I recommend that you read the <cite>The Pheonix Project</cite>.
+It's a great book that conveys abstract ideas like this one in a fun-to-read fable.